What is new

 Nebuchadnezzar spoke and said: 'Blessed be the God of Shadrach, Meshach, and Abed-nego, who has sent His angel, and delivered His servants that trusted in Him, and have changed the king's word, and have yielded their bodies, that they might not serve nor worship any god, except their own God.
 Therefore I make a decree, that every people, nation, and language, which speak any thing amiss against the God of Shadrach, Meshach, and Abed-nego, shall be cut in pieces, and their houses shall be made a dunghill; because there is no other god that is able to deliver after this sort.'
 Then the king promoted Shadrach, Meshach, and Abed-nego, in the province of Babylon. --- Daniel 3:28-30

 Following his destruction of the Temple and its spoil of religious tools, God would have decreed the death of the King.
 But, as the act was guided by divine desire, and as Nebuchanezzar then acknowledged the supremacy of God following the incident of the furnace, he was granted extra years to live, 15 in total, as King Hezekiah had also benefited for his good deeds.
+But, because he raised himself as if he was above all gods, his fate was sealed:

 In the 25th year of the captivity, Ezekiel had a vision where he was taken by an angel and brought to the Temple that will be rebuilt.
 This vision offers many details that were confirmed by the future.
 One passage says: